sara-sabr/ITStrategy/_pages/en/strategy-product-management.md

 The Senior ADM of the IT Branch is both the CIO and the Departmental Official Responsible for Cyber Security (DOCS).
 This person is accountable to [509 policy requirements](https://sara-sabr.github.io/ITStrategy/2021/06/02/stats-digial-policy-instruments.html).
-It is our hypothesis that, in order to have sufficient assurance that policy requirements are met, CIOs and DOCS require IM/IT changes to pass through their central corporate release process, including architecture and security assessments.
+In order to have sufficient assurance that policy requirements are met, CIOs and DOCS require IM/IT changes to pass through their central corporate release process, including architecture and security assessments.
 To further control these processes, IM/IT staff will be located under the CIO HR organization.

 A level of autonomy may be provided to product teams by delegating some authorities to them.